Nesvilab/PTM-Shepherd/README.md

 * You can downlaod the latest Fragpipe release [here](https://github.com/Nesvilab/FragPipe/releases).
 * You can download the latest standlone release of PTM-Shepherd [here](https://github.com/Nesvilab/PTM-Shepherd/releases).

-If running via command line, parameters should be passed to PTM-Shepherd as text configuration file.
+If running via command line, parameters should be passed to PTM-Shepherd as a text configuration file.
 PTM-Shepherd can be executed by the command line by running

 ```
 java -jar ptm-shepherd.jar path/to/config.txt